circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ---
 [building-docker-images]: {{ site.baseurl }}/2.0/building-docker-images/

-This version of CircleCI enables you to use Docker Images instead of using the full Linux OS container.
-This change increases performance by building only what is required for your application.
-This change requires selecting an image in your `.circleci/config.yml` file that defines the primary container image where all steps run, for example:
+This version of CircleCI enables you to use Docker Images optimized for your needs.
+This increases performance by building only what is required for your application.
+You specify a Docker image in your `.circleci/config.yml` file that will generate the primary container where all steps run:
 ```
 jobs:
   build:
     docker:
       - image: buildpack-deps:trusty
 ```
-In this example, all steps run in this first listed image.
+In this example, all steps run in the container created by the first listed image.
 To make the transition easy, CircleCI maintains convenience images on Docker Hub for popular languages.
 See [Using Pre-Built CircleCI Docker Images]({{ site.baseurl }}/2.0/circleci-images/) for the complete list of names and tags.

 ### Using Multiple Docker Images
-It is possible to specify multiple images.
-In a multi-image configuration job, all steps are executed in the **first image listed**.
+You can specify multiple images for your job.
+This is most commonly done when you need to use a database for your tests. **In a multi-image configuration job, all steps are executed in the container created by the first image listed**.
 All containers run in a common network and every exposed port will be available on `localhost` from a [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container).

 ```
 jobs: